How Does CATCH Work?

 Who created CATCH?

-CATCH was first developed in the late 1980s, funded by the National Heart Lung and Blood Institute through a collaborative effort by the University of California at San Diego, University of Minnesota, Tulane University and The University of Texas-School of Public Health.
+CATCH was first developed in the late 1980s, funded by the National Heart Lung and Blood Institute through a collaborative effort by the University of California at San Diego, University of Minnesota, Tulane University, and The University of Texas Health Science Center at Houston (UTHealth) School of Public Health.
 Referred to as the Child and Adolescent Trial for Cardiovascular Health, CATCH was the largest school-based health promotion study ever conducted in the United States.

 Initially funded in 1988, the original CATCH study was the largest school-based health promotion study ever conducted in the United States.
-CATCH continues to be tested and improved by researchers with The University of Texas School of Public Health (UTHealth).
+CATCH continues to be tested and improved by researchers with The University of Texas Health Science Center at Houston (UTHealth) School of Public Health.
 More than 25 years of research and real world implementation has gone into this well-renowned, successful program.
-CATCH has been expanded beyond elementary school and now has programs for early childhood through middle school, including the after-school and childcare settings.
+CATCH has been expanded beyond elementary school and now has programs and health education curriculum for early childhood through middle school, including the after-school and childcare settings.

 Flaghouse joined the CATCH Team in 1998 as the publisher and distributor of the CATCH Program, bringing the outstanding university-led research and development to the masses.
-Throughout the years, FlagHouse and the University of Texas have acted in concert to continuously grow and enhance CATCH beyond the original K-5 curriculum and activities, to the acclaimed and robust offering of programs available today.
+Throughout the years, Flaghouse and the UTHealth School of Public Health have acted in concert to continuously grow and enhance CATCH beyond the original K-5 curriculum and activities, to the acclaimed and robust offering of community health programs available today.

 In spring of 2014, the CATCH Global Foundation was founded in order to expand CATCH beyond UTHealth where it could operate independently.
 CATCH Global Foundation now leads development and further dissemination of the CATCH program.

-While projects span across a number of areas of program improvement, perhaps MD Anderson’s most noteworthy contribution to date is their development of Ray and the Sunbeatables™: A Sun Safety Curriculum for Preschoolers, now disseminated by CATCH Global Foundation, which aims to educate teachers, children and parents about sun protection.
+While projects span across a number of areas of program improvement, perhaps MD Anderson’s most noteworthy contribution to date is their development of Ray and the Sunbeatables™: A Sun Safety Curriculum, now disseminated by CATCH Global Foundation, which aims to educate teachers, children and parents about sun protection.

-Today, CATCH serves children in 10,000 schools and communities across the US, in pre-K, K-8 and after-school settings.
+Today, our community health programs serve children in 10,000 schools and communities across the US, in pre-K, K-8 and after-school settings.
 Continually researched, new schools prove CATCH is still working every day.
 For instance, our friends in Los Fresnos CISD saw a 28% increase in MVPA after implementing CATCH, as measured in May 2015.

 CATCH is used across the United States, in Canada and Ecuador.
 CATCH is used in every state in the country, and over half of schools in our home state of Texas use our curriculum.

-To learn more about CATCH from schools, YMCA’s, Head Starts, early childhood and afterschool programs, please see our case studies, or contact an associate to learn more about programs already using CATCH near you!
+To learn more about our community health programs and how to get CATCH involved in your schools, YMCA’s, Head Starts, early childhood and after school programs, please see our case studies, or contact an associate to learn more about sites already using CATCH near you!